 For the function problem of LMSR, our quantum algorithm achieves a quasi-polylogarithmic improvement over the result of $\sqrt{n} \cdot 2^{\rbra*{\log n}^{1/2+\varepsilon}}$ by \cite{AJ22}.
-For the decision problem LMSR, our quantum algorithm makes a polylogarithmic improvement over the result of $O\rbra*{\sqrt{n \log^5 n}}$ by \cite{CKKD+22}.
 For comparison, we collect all known (both classical and quantum) query complexities of LMSR in Table \ref{tab:overview}.

 Theorem \ref{thm:main} also implies that the quantum query complexity of minimal suffix, maximal suffix, and maximal string rotation are also improved to the same complexity as in Theorem \ref{thm:main} because they can be easily reduced to each other as discussed in \cite{AJ22}.